sahidul-shaikh/telecom-churn-case-study/README.md

 After identifying important predictors, display them visually - we can use plots, summary tables etc. - whatever we think best conveys the importance of features.

-Finally, recommend strategies to manage customer churn based on your observations.
+Finally, recommend strategies to manage customer churn based on our observations.